 Consider shadowing physicians during your gap year.
 Go ahead and reach out to local doctors.
-Many of them would be more than happy to take you under their wing and show you a day in the life.
+Many of them are more than happy to take you under their wing and show you a day in the life.
 Shadowing will give you meaningful exposure to clinical settings.
-You will also be determine which specialties interest you.
+You will also be able to determine which specialties interest you.
 Remember, while shadowing, ask the doctor questions such as:

 - Why did you choose this specialty?

 - How was your overall medical school experience?

 - How did you overcome the hardships of medical school?